Oerlikon 20 mm cannon: Gas-operated models

 Although guns with blowback action had played an important part in WW2, it was obvious that something better was needed, especially for the universal demand for a high rate of fire.
+The blowback mechanism requires a careful balance between the force of the shell being fired and the operational timing of the mechanism.
+In the Oerlikon designs, these timing demands resulted in a relatively slow-cycling weapon.

 As a response to this demand, Oerlikon developed "power reserve loading" action, introducing a gas-operated mechanism to unlock the breech.
-The gun produced to this design after the close of hostilities of WW2, and was called the 5TG, presently KAB.
+The gun produced to this design after the close of hostilities of WW2, and was called the 5TG, and shortly thereafter, the KAB.
 It was the first Oerlikon gun design that differed radically from the original Becker design.